Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Experimental Study: A Benchmark on Probing in Audio

 \subsection{Experimental Results}

-To investigate the \numbox{{pooling bottleneck}} hypothesis, we conduct an extensive benchmark with focused questions.
+To investigate the {pooling bottleneck} hypothesis, we conduct an extensive benchmark with focused questions.
 Our primary analysis evaluates all ten pooling methods across five general multi-label datasets using six encoders and their three supervised\textsuperscript{ +}-adapted versions.
 For more targeted analyses, we use a representative subset of the most informative probes to test our hypothesis on seven fine-grained, few-shot bioacoustic datasets and two multi-class control tasks.
-Throughout our experiments, we report mean Average Precision (mAP) for multi-label tasks and accuracy for multi-class tasks.
+Throughout our experiments, we report mean average precision (mAP) for multi-label tasks and accuracy for multi-class tasks.
 The complete results, which form the basis for all visualizations, are detailed in Appendix~\ref{app:detailed_results}.

 \textbf{(Q$_1$) Takeaway.} Across backbones and datasets, the pairwise win matrices in \autoref{fig:pairwiseprobewins}, supported by the absolute results in \autoref{tab:baseproberesults}, show a stable and strong hierarchy.
 Our \texttt{protobin} wins most often, with an average improvement of +14.41~$\%_p$~mAP over \texttt{linear} on general audio and +12.16~$\%_p$~mAP on few-shot bioacoustics.
-Attentive pooling, with \texttt{mhca} as the best-performing attentive method, improves over fixed global descriptors but still lags behind prototypes (-4.59~$\%_p$~mAP) on general audio despite its complexity.
+Attentive pooling, with \texttt{mhca} as the best-performing attentive method, {and the simple, reshaping-based \texttt{linpre}} improve over fixed global descriptors but still lag behind prototypes (-4.59~$\%_p$~mAP) on general audio despite its complexity.
 Simple baselines are at the bottom, including \texttt{[cls]}-token probes and naive token concatenation (\texttt{linearc}).
-This clear ordering provides strong support for our pooling bottleneck hypothesis: global single-vector probes severely underutilize the rich information in the token map, and a reliable evaluation of current \gls*{mim}-based audio SSL models benefits from a shift to per-class, multi-vector aggregation.
+This clear ordering provides strong support for our pooling bottleneck hypothesis: global single-vector probes severely underutilize the rich information in the token map, and a reliable evaluation of current \gls*{mim}-based audio SSL models benefits from a shift to per-class, multi-vector aggregation. {Finally, our results reveal a trade-off between the float-based, class-dependent \texttt{proto} and our class-agnostic \texttt{protobin}.
+The full precision and class dependency of \texttt{proto} appears advantageous in specific cases where capturing fine-grained details is critical (e.g. on polyphonic \texttt{urban} or with the ASiT backbone). \texttt{Protobin}'s simplification makes it a more robust choice for general-purpose evaluation.
+To help disentangle these architectural factors from the effect of binarization, we provide an ablation with a float-based, class-agnostic variant in Appendix \ref{app:ablation}.}